janstuemmel/cs2-log/README.md

-# csgo-log
+# cs2-log

-Go package for parsing csgo server logfiles.
-It exports types for csgo logfiles, their regular expressions, a function for parsing and a function for converting to non-html-escaped JSON.
+Go package for parsing cs2 server logfiles.
+It exports types for cs2 logfiles, their regular expressions, a function for parsing and a function for converting to non-html-escaped JSON.

 ## Usage

-For more examples look at the [tests](./csgolog_test.go) and the command-line utility in [examples folder](./example).
-Have also a look at [godoc](http://godoc.org/github.com/janstuemmel/csgo-log).
+For more examples look at the [tests](./cs2log_test.go) and the command-line utility in [examples folder](./example).
+Have also a look at [godoc](http://godoc.org/github.com/janstuemmel/cs2-log).

 ```go
 package main